Welcome to the Forecaster's Corner.

 So how do we cope with information overload?
 Common themes do resurface while sifting through the strategies.

 - Identify sources of information that are important to your end goal.
-For most of us and our lives in the backcountry, this means the local avalanche advisory.
+For most of us and our lives in the backcountry, this means the local avalanche forecast.

 - Filter incoming information to pinpoint what is useful and what you do not need.